Koch Hajo: Kamrup

 Following the war of succession after Shah Jahan in 1657, the Ahoms reoccupied Kamrup.
 Again, this possession did not last long.
 In 1662 the Mughal general Mir Jumla marched up to Gargaon, the Ahom capital, and set up camp.
 But he could not consolidate Mughal rule in the region.
 Nevertheless, he struck an agreement with the Ahom king that included war indemnities; but he died on his journey back to Dhaka.
-The Ahoms again captured Kamrup in 1667, and fended off an entrenched Mughal attack led by Kachwaha Rajput Raja Ram Singh in 1671 in the celebrated Battle of Saraighat.
-In March 1679, the Ahom viceroy in Guwahati, Laluk-sola Borphukan, handed over Kamrup to Nawab Mansur Khan, the deputy of Sultan Azamtara, the son of Aurangzeb and the then governor of Bengal.
+The Ahoms again captured Kamrup in 1667, and fended off an entrenched Mughal attack led by Ram Singh in 1671 in the celebrated Battle of Saraighat.
+In March 1679, the Ahom viceroy in Guwahati, Laluksola Borphukan, handed over Kamrup to Nawab Mansur Khan, the deputy of Azam Shah, the son of Aurangzeb and the then governor of Bengal.

 Mansur Khan attacked Darrang in 1682, captured Surya Narayan and installed his 5-year-old brother as the ruler of Darrang.
 But that influence did not last for long.
 In that year itself, the Ahoms, under the kingship of Gadadhar Singha, attacked Kamrup and removed the Mughals for good.
 In the meantime, the influence of the Raja of Darrang decreased, and the Ahoms took possession of Kamrup till the end of their rule.